 Barbara DuRocher - Parent/Child & 2-day Program transition

-Barbara DuRocher has been involved at Four Winds since its inception in 1994 as a parent, board member, early childhood and grade school faculty member, office coordinator and enrollment director.
-With a Masters degree in Public Administration, she worked in university administration for eight years before finding her way toward Waldorf Education.
-As a faculty member at Four Winds, she started teaching in Early Childhood classes in 1996, and then taught Parent-Child classes for 14 years, while simultaneously performing other functions for the school.
-Barbara is now teaching in the elementary school—2nd Grade—with her class that was formed in 2011-2012.
-She has trained at Arcturus Rudolf Steiner Education Program in Chicago and at Sophia’s Hearth Early Childhood Training Center in New Hampshire, Sunbridge College in New York, and various summer grade school trainings.
+Barbara DuRocher has been involved at Four Winds since its inception in 1994.
+She has worked as a parent, board member, early childhood and grade school faculty member, office coordinator and enrollment director.
+With a Masters degree in Public Administration, Barbara worked in university administration for eight years before finding her way toward Waldorf Education.
+As a faculty member at Four Winds, she started teaching in early childhood classes in 1996, has taught parent-child classes for 15 years, and has taught grade school for three years.
+Barbara has completed her Waldorf Teaching Certification at the Great Lakes Waldorf Institute in Milwaukee, and has also trained at Arcturus Rudolf Steiner Education Program in Chicago, at Sophia’s Hearth Early Childhood Training Center in New Hampshire, Sunbridge College in New York, and various summer grade school trainings.
 Her favorite activities include singing, playing guitar, and relaxing with family and friends at a lake in the north woods of Wisconsin.

 Carlene Mogavero - Oak Tree Kindergarten